AAP govt has ended step motherly treatment to east Delhi in terms of development: Kejriwal | Science-Environment

 Kejriwal also claimed that the government has saved around Rs 125 crore in the award of work for the 1.4-km-long flyover in east Delhi.

-Addressing a gathering, Kejriwal said that there used to be a step motherly treatment to east Delhi area in terms of development works, but in the last seven years the AAP government has ended that trend.
+Addressing a gathering, Kejriwal said that there used to be a step motherly treatment to east Delhi area in terms of development, but in the last seven years the AAP government has ended that trend.

 ''We have ended this step motherly treatment to east Delhi.
 Now, equal number of development works are taking place in east Delhi as are in other parts of the city.
 This six-lane flyover will be completed in 15 months and ease traffic congestion in the region.
 Our government has saved around Rs 125 crore in this flyover project,'' the Delhi CM said.